st3v3nmw/obsidian-spaced-repetition/README.md

 The `Open file` link in the review modal allows you to open the file that contains the flashcard being reviewed.

+### Deleting cards

+To delete a card, simply delete the scheduling information & the card text.

 ## Notes

 ### "Philosophy"